Crotshot/FYP/README.md

 to the others.
 Players purchase minions from spawners in their base to follow them, minions follow a variety of commands from the player to enable different forms of strategic gameplay.
-Minons despite being combat units they are also a resource that can be sacrificed in structures around the map to gain advantage
+Minons despite being combat units they are also a resource that can be sacrificed in structures around the map to gain a resource or strategic advantage over your oppponent